 Bristol Veterinary School, based on the Langford Campus, will be open to visitors interested in veterinary nursing and veterinary science courses.

-In order to accommodate the number of people attending the event, the following roads will be closed from 00:01 until 19:00 on 12 September: Woodland Road (north end), Priory Road and Tyndall Avenue.
+In order to accommodate the number of people attending the event, the following roads will be closed from 00:01 to 19.00 on 9 September: Woodland Road (north end), Priory Road and Tyndall Avenue.
 Woodland Road (south end) will have enforced traffic calming measures in place.

 We apologise for any disruption caused during the open day.
 To alleviate disruption to traffic in the city centre, the University will operate a free park and ride service between the Mall at Cribbs Causeway and the main University campus.
 Drivers may experience short delays around junction 17 of the M5.